Heinrich Schliemann Papers

 - extra pages added from Tiryns (pp.1-12) and Mycenae (pp. I-XXX) at the back of the diary.
 Mycenae pages written upside down.

-French, Greek, German, English
+French, Greek, German, English, Arabic

 23 cm